What If You Don’t Get ACL Surgery?

-- Regain muscle control of the knee – specifically, Quadriceps, Hamstrings and Gluteal muscles
+- Regain muscle control of the knee, focusing on Quadriceps, Hamstrings, and Gluteal muscles

 - Introduce Neuromuscular Control activities

-- Initiate slow speed change of direction and jumping training
+- Initiate slow speed changes of direction and jumping training

-- Progression of Dynamic activities – modified versions of your chosen sport and activity
+- Progress to dynamic activities, modified versions of the chosen sport, and activity